 Across the UK large metal power pylons have long divided opinion.
+Maybe you have overhead electric cables to house and residential areas nearby.
 Some people view them as essential, others as unsightly and intrusive.
 Whatever the point of view you hold, the power needs to travel from source to destination somehow.
-But if you’re blighted by power lines, pylons and posts, there may be a silver lining in the form of wayleave payments.
+But if you’re blighted by power lines, pylons and posts, there may be a silver lining in the form of wayleave agreements or wayleave payments.

 Essentially the WCP is a payment made to an individual.
 This payment is for the passage of high voltage power over their land.
-Effectively the power company is “renting” the space above your drive or garden.
-This is for power lines, or land space for poles.
+Effectively the power company is “renting” space above your drive or garden.
+This is for power lines or land space for poles.

 Not everyone is entitled to these wayleave payments though, which is where things get tricky.
 Firstly, compensation can only be paid “once”.
 This means if you’ve claimed before, or the previous owner claimed, then you’re out of luck.
-With this in mind if you’re looking at claiming on the huge metal pylons, thing carefully.
-You’ll have to be very lucky as they’ve likely been claimed on by developers and previous land owners.
+With this in mind if you’re looking at claiming on the huge metal pylons, think carefully.
+You’ll have to be very lucky as they’ve likely been claimed on by developers and previous landowners.

 Things get interesting when you scale wayleave compensation down for single wooden poles.
 These are less conspicuous than their larger metal companions and most of the time, if you have them travelling over your land, you’ll rarely bat an eye.
 These are the poles and lines that have been claimed on less.

 Savvy Dad readers’ looking out of their windows will likely notice all manner of wires cutting their way through the landscape.
 Possibly even overhead electric cables to house and building structures in the area.
 However, it is important not to confuse telecoms lines with power lines.
 Generally speaking, rural villages and suburbs are those that would most likely have wayleave agreement claim potential.